Frequently Asked Questions

 What ages can go to Open Studio?
 Is there a minimum age?

 All ages are welcome (adults too)!
 Some of the Art Stations might be a bit challenging for toddlers but there is always something fun and creative for them to do.
+Most children that come to our studio are 2-12 years old.

 How long can we stay during Open Studio?